PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Six1.md

 “We won’t stay long.
 Just a quick holiday this time.”
 Tom listened to The Tailor’s words.
 She knew he was being sarcastic, but to her, it was sort of a holiday.

 “Don’t forget to see the sights.”, the burley man offered, extending his arm to something behind The Tailor.
 Tom looked.
 The Tailor twisted around to see: a staggering drunkard, almost tripping out of the Inn’s door behind them.
 The drunk man slowed his walking, then stopped.
 He seemed unsure.
-But then he was sure, and quickly bent forward, dropping to his knees, and vomitted along the path in front of him.
+But then he was sure, and quickly bent forward, dropping to his knees, and vomited along the path in front of him.
 The splattering went quite far along the path, and down three shallow steps.

 The burley man looked back towards the pipe in his hand.
 He started pinching leaves from a small leather pouch in the other.
-He glance-pointed a nod back towards the drunkard: “Looks like you’ve got a rival artist.”
+He glance-pointed a nod towards the drunkard: “Looks like you’ve got a rival artist.”

 The Tailor laughed.